omalovichko/CodilityLessons/README.md

 __Lesson 17 - Dynamic programming__
 * NumberSolitaire: In a given array, find the subset of maximal sum in which the distance between consecutive elements is at most 6.
+* MinAbsSum: Given array of integers, find the lowest absolute sum of elements.

 __Lesson 90 - Tasks from Indeed Prime 2015 challenge__
 * LongestPassword: Given a string containing words, find the longest word that satisfies specific conditions.